 With an ever-expanding lineup of attractions at Disney World and Universal, Orlando always has something exciting to offer.
 But there’s much more to Florida’s tourism hotspot than big-ticket entertainment.
 There are heaps of cheap and free things to do in Orlando, and they are just as fun as the theme parks.

-Whether you want to wet your whistle at Orlando’s only organic brewery, bop along with street musicians at Disney’s Boardwalk or take in the iconic Orlando skyline at Lake Eola, here’s a list of activities that barely cost a thing…
+Whether you want to wet your whistle at Orlando’s only organic brewery, discover Orlando’s great outdoors or take in the iconic skyline at Lake Eola, here’s a list of activities that barely cost a thing…

 - Fun and entertainment

 - Historical sights

 It may cost to get into the theme parks but you can visit Universal’s Citywalk entertainment complex and you only have to pay for parking.
 Citywalk is a mix of shopping, restaurants and nightlife, with plenty of free music and entertainment.
 Depending on the month of the year there may be additional free festivities throughout the complex.